Graphs with girth $2\ell+1$ and without longer odd holes that contain an odd $K_4$-subdivision: Introduction

 All graphs considered in this paper are finite, simple, and undirected.
 A {\em proper coloring} of a graph $G$ is an assignment of colors to the vertices of $G$ such that no two adjacent vertices receive the same color.
 A graph is {\em $k$-colorable} if it has a proper coloring using at most $k$ colors.
 The {\em chromatic number} of $G$, denoted by $\chi(G)$, is the minimum number $k$ such that $G$ is $k$-colorable.

-The {\em girth} of a graph $G$, denoted by $g(G)$, is the minimum length of a cycle in $G$.
+The {\em girth} of a graph $G$, denoted by $g(G)$, is the minimum length of cycles in $G$.
 A {\em hole} in a graph is an induced cycle of length at least four.
 An {\em odd hole} means a hole of odd length.
 For any integer $\ell\geq2$, let $\mathcal{G}_{\ell}$ be the family of graphs that have girth $2\ell + 1$ and have no odd holes of length at least $2\ell + 3$.
 Robertson conjectured in \cite{ND11} that the Petersen graph is the only graph in $\mathcal{G}_2$ that is 3-connected and internally 4-connected.
 Plummer and Zha \cite{PM14} disproved Robertson's conjecture and proposed the conjecture that all 3-connected and internally 4-connected graphs in $\mathcal{G}_2$ have bounded chromatic numbers, and proposed the strong conjecture that such graphs are 3-colorable.
 The first was proved by Xu, Yu, and Zha \cite{XB17}, who proved that all graphs in $\mathcal{G}_2$ are 4-colorable.
 The strong conjecture proposed by Plummer and Zha in \cite{PM14} was solved by Chudnovsky and Seymour \cite{MC22}.
-In the same paper, Chudnovsky and Seymour also gave a short and pretty proof of the result in \cite{XB17}.
-Wu, Xu, and Xu \cite{WD22} showed that graphs in $\bigcup_{\ell\geq2}\mathcal{G}_{\ell}$ are 4-colorable and conjectured \begin{conjecture} (\cite{WD2204}, Conjecture 6.1.)
-For each number $\ell\geq2$, every graph in $\mathcal{G}_{\ell}$ is $3$-colorable. \end{conjecture} Recently, Wu, Xu and Xu \cite{WD22} proved that Conjecture \ref{conj1} holds for $\ell=3$.
+Wu, Xu, and Xu \cite{WD2204} showed that graphs in $\bigcup_{\ell\geq2}\mathcal{G}_{\ell}$ are 4-colorable and conjectured \begin{conjecture} (\cite{WD2204}, Conjecture 6.1.)
+For each integer $\ell\geq2$, every graph in $\mathcal{G}_{\ell}$ is $3$-colorable. \end{conjecture} Wu, Xu and Xu \cite{WD22} recently proved that Conjecture \ref{conj1} holds for $\ell=3$.

-We say that a graph $G$ has an {\em odd $K_4$-subdivision} if some subgraph of $G$ is isomorphic to a $K_4$-subdivision and whose faces are all odd holes of $G$.
+We say that a graph $G$ has an {\em odd $K_4$-subdivision} if some subgraph of $G$ is isomorphic to a $K_4$-subdivision which if embedded in the plane the boundary of each of its faces has odd length and is an induced cycle of $G$.
 Note that an odd $K_4$-subdivision of $G$ maybe not induced.
-However, when $G\in\mathcal{G}_{\ell}$ for each number $\ell\geq2$, all odd $K_4$-subdivisions of $G$ are induced by Lemma \ref{odd k4} (2).
+However, when $G\in\mathcal{G}_{\ell}$ for each integer $\ell\geq2$, all odd $K_4$-subdivisions of $G$ are induced by Lemma \ref{odd k4} (2).
 In this paper, we prove the following theorem.

 \begin{theorem} No $4$-vertex-critical graph in $\bigcup_{\ell\geq5}\mathcal{G}_{\ell}$ has an odd $K_4$-subdivision. \end{theorem}